hetida/hetida-designer/docs/user_guide/attached_metadata.md

         # is inferred from the provided datapoints (taking first and last and building
         # a closed interval from their timestamps, possibly with length 0).
 If no dataset is
         # specified and no datapoints provided, no invalidation can occur.
-        "invalidate_dataset": true # bool, should be considered true, if missing!
+        "invalidate_dataset": true # Optional[bool].
+Should be handled as null if missing.
+        # What null means depends on the adapter: It can decide to default to invalidation or not.

         "delete_invalidated": null, # Optional[bool].
 Whether invalidated data should be
         # deleted instead.
 What null means depends on the adapter: It can decide to default to